-Adjunct Professors Bruce Brown and J. joshua Wheeler; 6 Credits; yearlong
+Adjunct Professors Bruce Brown and josh Wheeler; 7 Credits

-In this clinic, run in conjunction with Charlottesville's Thomas Jefferson Center for the Protection of Free Expression and the law firm Baker Hostetler, law students gain practical legal experience involving timely free speech and press issues.
+This yearlong clinic is conducted in conjunction with the Thomas Jefferson Center for the Protection of Free Expression and the D.C. office of the national law firm Baker Hostetler.
+The First Amendment Clinic offers law students the opportunity to gain practical legal experience involving timely free speech and press issues.

 Supervised by the legal staff of the Thomas Jefferson Center and attorneys from Baker Hostetler, students work as a team in conducting legal research, meeting with clients and co-counsel, and drafting legal memoranda and briefs.
 Assignments involve both appellate-level and trial-level litigation, but more frequently the former including the U.S. Supreme Court.